 What is a posterior fetal presentation?
 Why would a baby’s posterior position matter in labor?
 Here are pregnancy clues a mother can use to tell if baby is sunny-side up.
 I explain why some posteriors are easy, while others are long and painful, and how to tell which labor it’s going to be.
-After this, you might go to What to do in a Posterior Labor.
+After this, you might go to What to do when….in Labor.

 What does it mean to have a posterior baby?

 The OP position (occiput posterior fetal position) is when the back of baby’s head is against the mother’s back.
-Here are drawings of an anterior presentation and a posterior presentation.
+Here are drawings of an anterior and posterior presentation.

 Look at this drawing.
-The anterior baby can more easily tuck his or her chin.
 The posterior baby’s back is extended straight, even arched, along the mother’s spine.
 Having the baby’s back extended often pushes the baby’s chin up.
 Posterior babies more often have an extended neck.

 This is what makes the posterior baby’s head seem larger than the same baby when it’s in the anterior position.
 Because the top of the head enters (or tries to enter) the pelvis first, baby seems much bigger by the mother’s measurements.

 A posterior head circumference measures larger than the anterior head circumference.